aaronli16/aaronli16/README.md

 🔗 **[GitHub Repo](https://github.com/aaronli16/LostAF)**

+## What I Learned

+- How to implement core graph algorithms like Dijkstra's and Kruskal's from scratch
+- Built my own Union-Find (disjoint set) data structure and understood its use in connectivity
+- Learned to structure Java code across multiple classes and test edge cases
+- Gained confidence in turning theoretical CS concepts into something visual and interactive
+---
 ### <b>Full Stack Web Apps: </b>
+---
 ### 🔥 FireTrack
 A **community-driven fire tracking platform** that allows users to **report wildfires**, **share critical information**, and **organize/promote fundraisers/events** for disaster relief.